Computing education: Gender perspectives in computer science education

-This problem mainly arises due to the lack of female interest in computing starting from the primary level.
+This Euro-American problem mainly arises due to the lack of female interest in computing starting from primary school.
 Despite numerous efforts by programs specifically designed to increase the ratio of women in this field, no significant improvement has been observed.
 Furthermore, a declining trend has been noticed in the involvement of women in past decades.

 The main reason for the failure of these programs is because almost all of them focused on girls in high school or higher levels of education.
 Researchers argue that by then women have already made up their mind and stereotypes start to form about computer scientists.
 Computer science is perceived as a male dominated field, pursued by people who are nerdy and lack social skills.

 Evidently, there are a few countries in Asia and Africa where these stereotypes do not exist and women are encouraged for a career in science starting at the primary level, thus resulting in a gender gap that is virtually nonexistent.
 In 2011, women earned half of the computer science degrees in Malaysia.
 In 2001, 55 percent of computer science graduates in Guyana were women.
+In the formerly colonized world, the stereotype that women are intellectually less capable at maths or sciences than men has not propagated due to the historical refusal of racial stereotypes and hierarchies of intelligence.
+As such, the question of gender in science is intricately linked to the question of race in science.